Layr-Labs/eigenlayer-middleware/docs/README.md

 These methods ensure that the operator registering with the AVS is also registered as an operator in EigenLayer core.
 In this repo, these methods are called by the `RegistryCoordinator`.

+Eventually, operator slashing and payment for services will be part of the middleware/core relationship, but these features aren't implemented yet and their design is a work in progress.

 ### System Components

 #### Registries